 There are many proprietary day trading firms all around the world that hire and train people to become profitable traders.
 Each firm is different; some require no capital from the trader and others require a deposit.
-No experience is needed, although it is common to have to go through several interviews which address how you psychologically respond to stressful situations, how well you can follow rules and how you balance aggression with logic and patience.
+Some firms require no prior trading experience (and even prefer it that way), although it is common to have to go through several interviews which address how you psychologically respond to stressful situations, how well you can follow rules, and how you balance aggression with logic and patience.

-The process starts by simple sending a company your resume with your current background, no matter what it is, highlighting your entrepreneurial spirit and ability to work under pressure (see Traders, Don’t Make These Resume Mistakes).
+The process starts by simply sending a company your resume with your current background, no matter what it is, highlighting your entrepreneurial spirit and ability to work under pressure.
 Some countries have licensing requirements, while others do not.
 A firm may sponsor you to get the required licenses or they may require you get them on your own.
 The process for passing the necessary examinations or interview process is not an obstacle for most ambitious people who are eager and humble enough to learn.

-Once hired, the firm will provide you with capital (or leverage the capital you provided) to trade a particular market, or several markets.
+Once hired, the firm will provide you with capital, or leverage the capital you provided, to trade a particular market.
 Training is generally provided and the extent of what they teach varies greatly by firm.
-Some will push you to trade a proven method, while others encourage the trader to develop their own methods.
+Some firms will push you to trade a proven method, while others encourage the trader to develop their own methods.

 The firm will often take a percentage of your profits and generally there are small fees associated with each trade.
-These fees vary from $0.05 to $3.00 per 1000 shares traded (ECN credits or debits may add or subtract from this amount).
-Even a firm on the high end of the fee scale usually provides lower fees than what is available to retail traders trading on their own.
-Each firm will have their own balance of fees and profit pay outs.
+Each firm will have their own balance of fees and profit payouts.
 Low fees will often mean the trader gives up a higher percentage of their profits, and high fees will mean a lower percentage of your profits is filtered to the company.

 The percentage of profits the trader is paid generally ranges from 50% to 100%.
-Remember though, there is always a trade off.
+Remember though, there is always a trade-off.
 High fees can make it hard to make a profit, and 100% of nothing is $0.
-So in some cases a 50% payout of a small profit, due to lower fees, is more favorable.
-It is important to consider whether your own money is at stake, or just the firms capital.
-If the firm is risking their capital generally pay outs will be lower, or fees higher, or some combination of those.
+So in some cases, a 50% payout of a small profit, due to lower fees, is more favorable.
+It is important to consider whether your own money is at stake, or just the firm’s capital.
+If the firm is risking their capital generally payouts will be lower, or fees higher, or some combination of the two.

-Most firms do not hire you as an employee; rather you are contracted, and basically have your own business under the organization.
+Most firms do not hire you as an employee.
+Rather, you are contracted and have your own business under the organization.
 This allows you to write-off business expenses (consult the documentation and your own tax advisor).
-Some firms allow you to trade from home and some will require you be in a office.
+Some firms allow you to trade from home and some will require you be in the physical office.

 If you want to start trading, it is something to look into.
 There are day trading firms in almost every major city throughout the world.

-For a list of proprietary trading firms, see: http://leverageacademy.com/blog/proprietary-trading-shops/ If you don’t find one on the list that caters to traders in to your area, do a Google search for your current city and “proprietary trading firms,” or search for proprietary trading firms that will allow you to trade remotely from anywhere in the world.
-The DTA also works with proprietary traders around the world.
-Sign up for their free day trading newsletter and learn what they do.
-If it sounds good, contact them and let them know you are interested in proprietary trading (they also offer excellent day trading courses if you want to trade on your own).
+LeverageAcademy has a list of proprietary trading firms.
+If you don’t find one on the list that caters to traders in your area, do a Google search for your current city and “proprietary trading firms,” or search for proprietary trading firms that allow you to trade remotely from anywhere in the world.

 I recommend you assume it will take at least a year before you become consistent enough to draw an income from your day trading.
-This means you will need to fund your trading account and also have money left over to pay your bills.
-While you are learning to trade and gaining consistency, you may wish to have a part time job to ease the financial pressure.
+This means you will need to fund your trading account and also have money to pay your bills.
+While you are learning to trade and gaining consistency, you may wish to have a part-time job to ease the financial pressure.

-If you are a very social person, trading from home, by yourself, may be torture.
-Remember though, here are always chat rooms or social media discussions you can connect with if you need some social engagement.
-If you have some friends who trade you can also strap on headsets and chat with each other while you trade, recreating a trading floor feeling.
-If you like being on your own, and/or dislike rush-hour traffic, then day trading from home is a great option.
+If you are a very social person, trading from home, by yourself, could be torture.
+Yet there are always chat rooms or social media discussions for traders if you need some social engagement.
+If you have some friends who trade, you can also strap on headsets and chat with each other while you trade, recreating a trading floor feeling.
+If you like being on your own or dislike rush-hour traffic, then day trading from home is a great option.

 As a general guideline, to start day trading stocks you should have at least $30,000.
 Stocks are the most expensive market to get started in.
-To start day trading forex, $3,000 is recommended, but you can start with as little as $1,000 (or less).
-Keep in mind though, the smaller amount you deposit, the smaller your income will be initially.
-For futures, trading a product like the S&P 500 Eminis, you should start with at least $3,500.
+To start day trading forex, $3,000 is recommended, but you can start with as little as $500.
+Keep in mind, the smaller amount you deposit the smaller your income will be initially.
+For futures, trading a product like the S&P 500 Eminis, start with at least $7,000.
 See How Much Capital to Day Trade for a breakdown.